California man charged with vehicular manslaughter in Halloween hit-and-run

 Jaquinn Ramone Bell was arrested on Sunday at a Motel 6 in Stanton, California, not far from where the girls were hit in a crosswalk.
 He was also charged with driving on a suspended license and fleeing the scene of a crime, Orange County prosecutors said.

 Bell, 31, faces a maximum sentence of 17 years in prison if convicted at trial.
-His arraignment was postponed until Dec.
-16 at the request of a defense attorney during a brief hearing in Orange County Superior Court.
+He was scheduled for an initial court appearance on the charges later on Tuesday.

 Twin sisters Lexia and Lexandra Perez and their friend Andrea Gonzales, all 13, were wearing costumes and carrying bags of candy as they crossed a street in Santa Ana, some 40 miles southeast of Los Angeles, when they were struck by the SUV on Friday evening.

-The driver did not stop to help the dying girls, police say, and all three were pronounced dead at the scene, triggering an outpouring of grief in working class Santa Ana and across Southern California.
+The driver did not stop, police say, and all three girls were pronounced dead at the scene, triggering an outpouring of grief in working class Santa Ana and across Southern California.

 Authorities say Bell had been driving with two children in the black SUV when he struck the girls, and abandoned the vehicle, which had a damaged front end from the accident, near the scene on Friday night.